 Positive mental diet: positive thoughts, visualization, affirmations, books, people, education, health, and action.

 Brian Tracy, author of dozens of books covering business, success, sales, leadership, time management, and goal achievement often talks about how you can change your life forever just by feeding your mind with positive input for 21 days straight.

 Antony Robbins, who’s a world expert when it comes to changing mental states also talks about an exercise that changed his life: try not to blame anyone or complain about anything for 7 days.
 Do your best to keep it positive.
 If you fail, you have to start all over again.
 This is how you change the habits of the mind.

 Tetris Effect is a well-known phenomenon in the field of psychology.
 I’ve learned about it from the Happiness Advantage book which I highly recommend.
 Researchers found that if you play Tetris for eight hours with just a few breaks, your brain will start projecting the falling block pattern on the objects in your real life.

 You will see your bookshelf as a tightly knit Tetris structure, and you’ll try to re-arrange the cardboard boxes to satisfy your insatiable need to put things in the right order.
-In similar respect, if your brain absorbs positive messages, your world will become more positive as well.
-If you want to see the world through the rose-colored glasses, you need feed your mind.
+In a similar respect, if your brain absorbs positive messages, your world will become more positive as well.
+If you want to see the world through the rose-colored glasses, you need to feed your mind.